QuickBooks vs Xero 2020 - Comparing Cloud-based Accounting Software

 Xero has a plethora of applications and add-ons to choose from.
 It is almost certain that you would find one that fits your business needs to a tee.
 That however, comes at the cost of the time spend sieving through hundreds of similar looking applications.
 On the other hand, while QuickBooks supports fewer add-ons, they are distributed across a wide enough variety of categories and are most likely sufficient for most businesses.

 Now that we've done the work for you, the ball is in your court.
 At the end of the day, both solutions have their defining strengths, which allow them to cater to different business needs.
-Regardless, cloud-based accounting solutions can be very powerful and time-saving, allowing you to focus more on other essential business functions, so it pays to choose carefully.
+To reap the optimal benefits, new users should engage professionals to ease their migration to cloud-based solution as experienced professionals are able to give valuable tips, ensuring a smooth transition.
+Regardless, cloud based accounting software can be very powerful and time-saving, allowing you to focus more on other essential business functions, so it pays to choose carefully.
 Finally, with digitalisation transforming every sector of Singapore’s economy, it is essential that your business benefits from such technologies to improve operations and generate new revenue.
 If you require further clarification about which accounting software solution might be best suited to your business needs, feel free to email us so that we can assign a consultant to follow up with your inquiries.
 You may also be able to enjoy up to 80% subsidy when you engage us for the implementation and migration into QuickBooks or Xero.